ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 API ARCHITECTURE

 Out in the wild you're likely to encounter two main types of APIs: HTTP- based and non-HTTP based.
-As with any tool, HTTP has its tradeoffs and isn t ideal for every job, so if your business requirements dictate ultra-low latency, or ultra-high throughput/low overhead, or real-time streaming applications, you'll likely be looking for something beyond HTTP.
+As with any tool, HTTP has its tradeoffs and isn't ideal for every job, so if your business requirements dictate ultra-low latency, or ultra-high throughput/low overhead, or real-time streaming applications, you'll likely be looking for something beyond HTTP.
 Below I discuss a handful of HTTP API types and then briefly cover some non- HTTP APIs you're likely to run into.

 HTTP-Based APIs